h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_7_Quiz.md

 2. [🔍] Explain the bias-variance tradeoff for the degree 10 polynomial as regularization strength increases.
 3. [🔍] Why does the linear model (blue) change relatively little across different regularization strengths compared to the higher-order polynomials?
 4. [🔍] For the cubic model (green), which regularization level provides the optimal balance between bias and variance?
 Justify your answer.
-5. [🔍] ree 10 polynomial shows poor generalization despite fitting the training points well.
+5. [🔍] For the case with very low regularization ($\lambda = 0.0001$), explain why the degree 10 polynomial shows poor generalization despite fitting the training points well.
 6. [🔍] If you were given a new dataset and had to choose one combination of model complexity and regularization strength, which would you select based on these visualizations?
 Justify your answer.

 For a detailed explanation of this problem, including model analysis, see [Question 28: Bias-Variance Regularization Analysis](L3_7_28_explanation.md).